Michael Larson (businessman)

-Michael Larson (born October 1959) is an American money manager.
-He is the chief investment officer for the Bill & Melinda Gates Foundation, and Bill Gates' personal fortune through Cascade Investment.
+Michael Larson (born October 1959) is an American businessman and investor.
+The founder and chief investment officer of Cascade Investment, he oversees all investment activities of the Bill & Melinda Gates Foundation and Bill Gates' personal fortune.
 He assumed the role in 1994.

 Early life and education

 Larson was born in Sacramento, California in October 1959.
 He was raised in Albuquerque, New Mexico and spent his summers in North Dakota.
 Larson attended Valley High School in Albuquerque.

 He graduated from high school in two years and was recruited to West Point, the Coast Guard Academy, and the Merchant Marine Academy.
 He was also accepted at the University of Washington and Claremont McKenna College.
 Larson was only 16 when he graduated high school and could not attend the Coast Guard Academy until he was 18.
 He decided to attend Claremont McKenna and graduated in three years with a degree in economics.
-Larson subsequently earned an MBA from the University of Chicago at the age of 21.
+Larson subsequently earned an MBA from the University of Chicago Booth School of Business at the age of 21.